Most-Improved Player Awards

-- any special circumstances which might be thought relevant.
+- any special circumstances that might be thought relevant.

-The award winners are decided by the CA Handicap Committee, whose decision is final, and the awards are usually presented at the CA AGM or at a suitable occasion of the recipient's choosing.
+The award winners are decided by the Handicap Committee, whose decision is final, and the awards are presented at the CA AGM or at a suitable occasion of the recipient's choosing.

 - decrease in handicap;

 - percentage of games won;